stanfordpython/python-assignments/assign4/README.md

 For this assignment, we are not explicitly providing any code to you.

-We are publishing a beta version of the `stanford` library,

 You are free to use any builtin modules, publicly available code, or any code you find online, as long as you cite it appropriately.
 Use Google and StackOverflow a lot!
 Chances are that someone has built a library to help with your project.

 You may *not* use proprietary code, code which requires a paid license, anything which promotes illegal activity, etc.

 ## The Presentation

 ## Grading